Art’s Got Heart – and Galleries Have the Technology to Prove It

 Gallery, 2023.
 Photo: Rob Battersby.

-This immersive installation features the vocal performances of several Black women, recorded and displayed on top-of-the-line video monitors.
+This immersive multimedia installation features the vocal performances of several Black women, recorded and displayed on top-of-the-line video monitors.
 There are four 83″and six 77″ LG OLED 4K G4 Smart TVs used in the exhibit, and each one has been tweaked at the pixel level to deliver colour-tinted imagery that evokes and responds to the vocalist being shown.
-LG’s newest OLED evo TVs feature AI upscaling for precise pixel-level image analysis and control, and it clearly shows on screen.
+LG’s newest OLED evo TVs feature AI upscaling for precise pixel-level image analysis and control, and it clearly shows on these screens.
 The exhibit is almost overwhelming with its rich visuals and complicated soundtrack, but time spent in the space is rewarding.

 Too bad.

-The fifth floor features a dynamic exhibit by contemporary artist Theaster Gates, which debuted at the AGO several years ago, and is now back in part.
+The fifth floor features a dynamic exhibit by contemporary artist Theaster Gates, which debuted at the AGO several years ago, and is now back at least in part.
 Called How to Build a House Museum, it features a large, dedicated room, or Progress Palace, that pays tribute to the legendary Chicago DJ Frankie Knuckles.

 And you’ll feel really good as a result.